ilyasolgun11/hangman/docs/README.md

 - Import audio files such as: A high pitched 'ting' sound, A low pitched 'du-du-duuu' sound.
 - These sounds could be played in the following situations: When the player gets a letter correct or incorrect or when the player wins or loses.

+# **Data Model**

+### **Overview of classes**

+For this project, I have opted to use OOP(Object Oriented Programming).
+The game consists of 7 classes:

+1. Game
+2. Player
+3. HintToken
+4. Leaderboard
+5. RandomWord

+The following classes are being used by more than 1 class so to avoid repetition I placed them in 1 file:

+1. ClearTerminalMixin
+2. AsciiArtMixin